Getting Money to Start a Business

 Bank Loans

 If you decide to take out a loan from a bank or other lender, you'll want to select a trustworthy institution that will give you the best possible interest rate.
-One option is to consider lenders who partners with the government agency the Small Business Administration (SBA).
+One option is to consider lenders who partner with the government agency the Small Business Administration (SBA).
 While the SBA doesn't lend the money, they set the guidelines and guarantee the loans, opens a new window

 To learn more about these options, refer to the Financing Options, opens a new window section of the Colorado Small Business Resource Book, opens a new window.
 For additional information on how to get a loan, check out these great books.